ProjectPODER/TowerBuilder_EN/docs/C1/Seccion1.md

 # Fork the repository

 In order to start building your website, you need to create your own repository first.
-A repository is the space where your website files are saved, use TowerBuilder’s original repository to fork it.
+A repository is the space where your website’s files are saved.
+You will be using a _fork_ -that is, a copy- of TowerBuilder’s original repository.

  * You need sign in to GitHub.com.
 If you don't have an account, you can create one over [here](https://github.com/join?source=header-home).